 In order to find your best size, we recommend comparing your body measurements to the size chart, rather than opting for the size you usually wear in ready-to-wear garments.

 Each clothing brand and pattern company will have its own size guides and this will vary again depending on the country.
 So while you may be one size for one pattern company and your favorite store, you may be a completely different size in another store and for another pattern company.

 For this reason, it is important you use your body measurements to find your best size for Fabrics-store.com Patterns.

 Can't find our Size charts?
 See THIS article.

 When collecting your measurements, it is best to get someone else to measure you as your body size changes as you twist and bend.
 You should be measured over your undergarments or tightly fitted clothing.
 Do not pull the tape measure tight, and be sure to stand up straight and naturally.
 Be sure to keep your measuring tape level.

 Measure the following areas as shown on the diagram that follows:

-Hip: Around the fullest part of your lower torso, just below the hip bones.
+Hip: Around the fullest part of your lower torso.